 Press Release: New Form of Magnetic Order Discovered in the Element Neodymium

-The different coils, called spin coils, easily tangles into each other which means that there is not a well-defined ground state, but the magnetic structure is always changing slowly over time.
+The different spirals, called spin spirals, easily tangles into each other which means that there is not a well-defined ground state, but the magnetic structure is always changing slowly over time.
 The behaviour reminds largely of how the atoms in ordinary glass are not frozen in place but are constantly moving.
-This new type of dynamic magnetic order is therefore called a spin coil glass.
-Besides from being able to describe neodymium’s magnetism, it is likely that the dynamics exhibited by the spin coil glass also can be used to describe phenomena in completely different fields, for example artificial intelligence which mimics the behaviour of the brain.
+This new type of dynamic magnetic order is therefore called a spin spiral glass.
+Besides from being able to describe neodymium’s magnetism, it is likely that the dynamics exhibited by the spin spiral glass also can be used to describe phenomena in completely different fields, for example artificial intelligence which mimics the behaviour of the brain.

 At Uppsala University, the researchers Anders Bergman, Diana Iuşan, Lars Nordström and Olle Eriksson have worked on the study.

 More About Magnetic Order

 Simplified, one may describe a magnetic material like there are small rod magnets on each atom.
 These small atomic magnets are generated by the electrons in the material which have a quantum mechanical property called “spin”.
 Depending on how the atomic magnets arrange themselves one may divide magnetic materials into different varieties.
 If all atomic magnets point in the same direction, the material behaves like one large magnet and has a magnetic order called ferromagnetism (after the name of iron, ferrum in Latin).
 If the atomic magnets point in completely random directions one instead gets a paramagnet.
 If the atomic magnets arrange themselves like a spiral, i.e. an ordered structure where the magnets turn around some axis, the magnetic order is called a spin spiral.